onjin/vim-startup/README.md

 If you:

  * want to start with vim
- * have no time to learn how to configure for you
+ * have no time to learn how to configure it for you
  * have no time to find plugins for you